-Molson Coors is a global brewer headquartered in Denver, Colorado, U.S.A, employing around 18,000 people, 2,200 of whom are employed by our UK businesses.
+Molson Coors is a global brewer and beverage company with dual principal executive offices in Golden, Colorado and Montreal, Quebec.
+It has a North American operational headquarters in Chicago, Illinois, U.S.A. and a EMEA and APAC operational headquarters in Burton-on-Trent, England.
+The company employs around 18,000 people, 2,240 of whom are employed by the UK businesses.